RoyZhenLongLim/PHYS1200/WeeklyMeeting/Week9.md

-RGB bump doesnt occur in high mass stars
+RGB bump doesn't occur in high mass stars
-Expect in fig 13, expect low CN starsa to be at the top rather than evenly spread
+Expect in fig 13, expect low CN stars to be at the top rather than evenly spread